 The Internet of things is one of the most popular fields of technology nowadays.
 The Innovations in this field are too fast to keep up, as more and more devices are getting connected to the Internet every single hour.
 We know that these devices communicate and transfer data to and from other computers across the Internet, but how do they operate internally?
 How and in which language are these devices programmed to function just in the way they are supposed to?

 Best Programming Languages for IoT

 You really can’t go wrong taking any of the above-mentioned programming languages.
 Choosing a programming language for IoT is very similar to choosing a programming language for any desktop OS, as Raspberry PI uses a Linux version.
 Eclipse Foundation survey also states that more than 5% of developers are using 14 other programming languages to go with their IoT projects.

 Below we mentioned some of the best languages you can go with.

-Even though it is popular for being one of the old languages, developer community still loves to use C in their IoT devices.
+Even though it is popular for being one of the old languages, the developer community still loves to use C in their IoT devices.
 The cluttered syntax provides a million ways to make errors and get stuck in your way, but that doesn’t demotivate the developers as the community seems to grow bigger, slowly.
 Being a low-level programming language helps a lot and C allows you to squeeze every ounce of its performance to make super-efficient products.

 PHP is once a very popular language for backend development and is still popular with the blogging community.
-The language has a great scope in IoT and can be used extensively for the projects.
+The language has a great scope in IoT and can be used extensively for projects.